nmelo/bluefield-osquery/docs/ARCHITECTURE.md

 **Threat Model**: A malicious actor with write access to `/sys/devices/platform/MLNXBF04:00/` could potentially create a file with a name that, when used as a column name in SQL, causes injection.
 While this requires root access (making the attack mostly moot), the allowlist provides defense in depth.

 **Tradeoff**: Adding new columns requires updating both scripts.
-This is acceptable because:
+This duplication is intentional:
 1. New security attributes are rare (firmware updates only)
 2. Explicit is better than implicit for security tooling
+3. A shared module would be a single point of compromise; duplication limits blast radius

 ### 5. Why Atomic File Updates?